AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/smart-campaign-data/export-smart-campaign-results-to-excel.md

 ---
 # Export Smart Campaign Results to Excel {#export-smart-campaign-results-to-excel}

-Export your smart campaign results to Excel for use outside of Marketo.
+Export your Smart Campaign results to Excel for use outside of Marketo.

-1. In your smart campaign, click on **Results** and then the export icon at the bottom.
+1. In your Smart Campaign, click the **[!UICONTROL Results]** tab, then the export icon at the bottom.

    ![](assets/exportexcel-hands.png)

-   In a jiffy, your results are exported and ready to use!
+   Your results are exported and ready to use!

    >[!NOTE]
    >